c-cube/blag/content/atp/resolution1.rst

 done by *refutation*: to prove that `Γ ⊢ F` (formula `F` is a theorem under axioms `Γ`), we try to deduce `⊥` (false) from `Γ, ¬F`).
-The applications for this kind of technology are multiple, but afaik the prominent one is *software veriication* — aims at formally proving that a program satisfies a specification ("not crashing" is a good start).
+The applications for this kind of technology are multiple, but afaik the prominent one is *software verification* — aims at formally proving that a program satisfies a specification ("not crashing" is a good start).
 There has been a lot of research in this area for decades, but the problem is extremely hard (only *semi-decidable*: you will find a solution eventually